digital-medicine-research-group-UNAV/CRFE/readme.md

 # CRFE - Conformal Recursive Feature Selection

-*CRFE*  is the recursive adaptation of the SMFS feature selection method developed by [1],[2].
+*CRFE*  is the recursive adaptation of the SMFS feature selection method [1],[2].
 We have developed and implemented an scikit-learn dependent library for free implementation of the method.

 ## Requirements